microsoft/ts-gyb/documentation/template-guide.md

 ## Required templates

-ts-codegen needs two templates: module template and named types template.
+ts-codegen needs two templates: module template and named type template.

 ### Module template

 ts-codegen uses this template to generate a file for every module.
 Typically, generated file includes a module class and all types used in the method parameters and return values of the module.

-### Named types template
+### Named type template

 When a TypeScript `interface` or an `enum` is used by more than one module, it is not suitable to place the generated type in any module file. ts-codegen uses this template to generate a single file that hosts all shared TypeScript types found in method parameters and return types.